 This is a part-time program spread over several months.
 It’s meant to help you launch, but not to take away your ability to make ends meet.
 Some weeks will be more intense than others, particularly at the beginning of the program, but you can expect to spend about 10-15 hours a week on your company through the program.

-Applications for Cohort 3 of Venture For ClimateTech are open from January 3, 2024 to March 1, 2024 and can apply through the links above.
+Applications for Cohort 4 of Venture For ClimateTech are open from January 3, 2024 to March 1, 2024 and can apply through the links above.

 Startups will be evaluated on the following criteria:

 - The potential carbon equivalent reduction impact of the technology or service.

 - The business opportunity makes sense, is substantial, and there is evidence of market interest.